 The particular name of the place or a person is known as the proper noun.
 Ex.
 India, China, Aman, Meena etc.

 A name or noun used to denote a group of people, things or a group of animals is called a collective noun.
 Collective nouns are also called a group of nouns.
 Ex.
 Team (Team India), Committee, Squad, Family.

 Group of people going for industrial visits.

 The common name given to every person, place, thing or activity belonging to the same kind is known as the common noun.
 A common noun is not a name of a particular person, place, activity or idea.
 Ex. girl, boy, men, women, lawyer, Engineer etc.

 The boy helped his grandmother to cross the road.

 4) Material Noun

-The names used to mention materials or substances which are made up of an alloy are known as Material nouns.
+The names used to mention materials or substances which are made up of and can be perceived by our senses are material nouns.
 Ex.
-Gold, Aluminium, Iron, Plastic etc.
+Gold, Aluminium, Iron, Plastic, cement etc.